-- (a) Subject to adjustment as provided in Section 6.7, the aggregate number of shares of Common Stock available for all awards granted under the Plan shall be the sum of (i) twenty one million nine hundred thousand (21,900,000), plus (ii) the number of shares of Common Stock which as of the effective date of this Plan remain available for future awards pursuant to Section 1.5 of the Prior Plan, reduced by (iii) the sum of the aggregate number of shares of Common Stock which become subject to outstanding Options, outstanding Free-Standing SARs and outstanding Stock Awards and Deferred Stock Units granted under the Plan and shares of Common Stock delivered upon the settlement of Performance Units granted under the Plan. - (b) To the extent that shares of Common Stock subject to an outstanding award granted under the Plan or any predecessor plan are not issued or delivered by reason of (i) the expiration, termination, cancellation or forfeiture of such award (excluding shares subject to an option cancelled upon settlement in shares of a related tandem SAR or shares subject to a tandem SAR cancelled upon exercise of a related option) or (ii) the settlement of such award in cash, then such shares of Common Stock shall again be available under this Plan.
-In addition, shares of Common Stock that are tendered or withheld to satisfy any tax withholding obligations with respect to an award granted under this Plan, other than an option or a stock appreciation right, shall increase the number of shares available for future grants under this Plan.
-For the avoidance of doubt, the following shares of Common Stock shall not become available again for future grants under this Plan: (i) any shares that are withheld by the Company or tendered by a Participant (by actual delivery or attestation) on or after the effective date of this Plan to pay the exercise price of an Option or to satisfy tax withholding obligations with respect to an Option or SAR; and (ii) any shares that were subject to a stock-settled SAR that were not issued upon its exercise; and (iii) any shares that were purchased by the Company on the open market with the proceeds from the exercise of an Option on or after the effective date of this Plan.
-Shares of Common Stock to be delivered under this Plan shall be made available from authorized and unissued shares of Common Stock, or authorized and issued shares of Common Stock reacquired and held as treasury shares or otherwise or a combination thereof.
+- (a) Subject to adjustment as provided in Section 6.7, the aggregate number of shares of Common Stock available for all awards granted under the Plan shall be the sum of (i) twenty one million nine hundred thousand (21,900,000), plus (ii) the number of shares of Common Stock which as of the effective date of this Plan remain available for future awards pursuant to Section 1.5 of the Prior Plan, reduced by (iii) the sum of the aggregate number of shares of Common Stock which become subject to outstanding Options, outstanding Stock Awards and Deferred Stock Units granted under the Plan and shares of Common Stock delivered upon the settlement of Performance Units granted under the Plan. - (b) To the extent that shares of Common Stock subject to an outstanding award granted under the Plan or any predecessor plan are not issued or delivered by reason of (i) the expiration, termination, cancellation or forfeiture of such award (excluding shares subject to an option cancelled upon settlement in shares of a related tandem SAR or shares subject to a tandem SAR cancelled upon exercise of a related option) or (ii) the settlement of such award (excluding obligations with respect to an award granted under this Plan, other than an option or a stock appreciation right, shall increase the number of shares available for future grants under this Plan.
+For the avoidance of doubt, the following shares of Common Stock shall not become available again for future grants under this Plan.
+For the avoidance of doubt, the following shares of Common Stock shall not become available again for future grants under this Plan.
+For the avoidance of doubt, the following shares of Common Stock shall not become available again for future grants under this Plan.
+For the avoidance of doubt, the following shares of Common Stock shall not become available again for future grants under this Plan.
+For the avoidance of doubt, the following shares of Common Stock shall not become available again for future grants under this Plan.
+For the avoidance of doubt, the following shares of a common Stock shall not become available again for future grants under this Plan to pay the exercise price of an Option or to satisfy tax withholding obligations with respect to an Option or SAR; and (ii) any shares that were purchased by the Company on the open market with the proceeds from the exercise of an Option on or after the effective date of this Plan.
+Shares of Common Stock to be delivered under this Plan shall be made available from authorized and unissued shares of Common Stock, or authorized and issued shares of Common Stock reacting and held as treasury shares or otherwise or a combination thereof.